ghchinoy/ce-examples/eventson/README.md

 ...
 ```

+There are three flags:
+* `--filter` - this is a profile filter, only the profiles that match this flag will be displayed, ex. `--filter prod`
+* `--element` - only the elements specified in this flag will be displayed, ex `--element sfdc` will show only the Salesforce Element Instances
+* `--disable` - this boolean flag determines whether the Instances will then be subject to having their events disabled after reporting, see an example below

+Additionally, one can the use `cectl` to enable or disable Element Instance events (`cectl instances events-enable <id> [true|false]`) or disable the Element Instance itself (`cectl instances disable <id>`) as needed.

-This example shows all flags in effect, disabling events after reporting:
+This example shows all flags in effect, disabling events after reporting.

 ```
 $ eventson --filter prod --element sfdc --disable